-- 1. For normal planting and developing wheat, broadleaf weeds and ryegrass should be treated by Christmas. - 2.
-Harmony Extra alone usually only suppresses wild radish. - 3.
-Numerous products with the same active ingredient as Harmony Extra exist; Harmony Extra Total Sol rate is 0.45 to 0.9 oz/A. - 4.
-2,4-D is more effective than MCPA on larger weeds but MCPA poses less crop injury potential; so be timely and use MCPA. - 5.
-Add appropriate adjuvant according to the mixture applied, see pest control handbook or label. - 6.
-Zidua and Fierce are new products; limit acres treated.
-These products must be activated by timely rains or irrigations. - 7.
-Under no circumstances should any additive be included with Fierce.
+1. For normal planting and developing wheat, broadleaf weeds and ryegrass should be treated by Christmas.

+2. Harmony Extra alone usually only suppresses very small wild radish; poor control is expected when treating larger plants.

+3. Numerous products with the same active ingredient as Harmony Extra exist; Harmony Extra Total Sol rate is 0.45 to 0.9 oz/A.

+4. 2,4-D is more effective than MCPA on larger weeds but MCPA poses less crop injury potential; so be timely and use MCPA.

+5. Add appropriate adjuvant according to the mixture applied, see pest control handbook or label.

+6. Zidua and Fierce are new products; limit acres treated.
+These products must be activated by timely rains or irrigations.

+7. Under no circumstances should any additive be included with Fierce.
 Fierce must be activated prior to weeds reaching 1⁄2 inch.